 - A Trustee shall not engage in conduct that would bring discredit on the Board or USNH or any of its component institutions.

-- The Board Chairman or Executive Committee shall refer to the Governance Committee all cases in which a member of the Board is alleged to have violated one or more of the expectations enumerated in this policy and/or his or her legal duties as a Trustee.
+- The Board Chairman or Executive Committee may refer to the Governance Committee any case in which a member of the Board is reasonably believed to have violated the Board's Bylaws, a Board policy, or their legal duty as a Trustee.
 The Governance Committee shall fully and fairly review the matter and report to the Executive Committee its findings and recommendations for further action, if any.
 The Executive Committee, after considering the findings and recommendations, may issue a private reprimand, recommend to the full Board a public vote of censure or, in appropriate cases, no confidence, or take such further action as may be allowed by law.
+No trustee or other person shall be subject to retaliation in any form for making a complaint against a trustee, or participating in the review of such complaint, provided the trustee or person does so in good faith and with a reasonable belief in the truth of their allegations, testimony, and other statements.